Skip to main content

 Boxing forces a total disconnect from the digital world.
 You cannot hold a phone when you are wearing boxing gloves.
 For that hour, they are completely present in the physical world.
 They are interacting face-to-face with other children, reading body language, and communicating verbally.
 In an increasingly digital age, this physical, social interaction is invaluable for their mental well-being.
 Research heavily supports the idea that structured, screen-free physical activity is essential for healthy psychological development.

-Making the Trip from Bexley
+Getting to the Kidbrooke Gym from Bexley

 When choosing an after-school club, logistics are everything.
 You do not want to spend two hours sitting in rush-hour traffic just to get them to a one-hour class.